 Once you figure out the width and the long seams, you need to figure out the short side seams.
 You want to make sure that the last piece of the first row doesn’t have a seam less than 6 inches from the end.
 The reason why is because, if the seam is too close to the end, the planks may not snap together correctly.
 If it seems like you are going to end up with a seam close to the end, you may need to trim the first piece in that row to offset that short seam.

-The first row is the toughest but once you get that set, you can continue with the rest of the floor.
+The first row is the toughest but once you get that set, you can continue installing the rest of the floor.
 You just want to make sure that your short seams are staggered, and no two short seams should be within 6 inches of each other.

-The planks we picked out had a tongue and groove construction.
+The vinyl planks we picked out had a tongue and groove construction.
 To interlock them we just had to put the tongue from one plank into the groove of another plank and snap them together.

 After you snap the planks together, you may have a slight gap.
 We used a scrap piece of flooring and a hammer to gently tap the planks together.
 We also used a rubber mallet on the seams to make sure they were snug and in place.
 Just remember to use a piece of wood or scrap piece of floor when you use a hammer or mallet.
 We never used those tools directly on our floor.